GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 ## Supporting dark mode

-Let's finally see how supporting dark mode looks like in practice.
+Let’s finally see how supporting dark mode looks like in practice.
 Just like with the [Highlander](https://en.wikipedia.org/wiki/Highlander_(film)), with dark mode, *there can be only one*: dark or light, but never both!
 Why do I mention this?
 Because this fact has an impact on the loading strategy.
-Please don't force users to download CSS in the critical rendering path that is for a mode they don't currently use.
+Please don’t force users to download CSS in the critical rendering path that is for a mode they don’t currently use.
 To optimize load speed, I have therefore split my CSS for the example app into three parts in order to [defer non-critical CSS](/defer-non-critical-css/):